 Are flea bites dangerous?

 The biggest problem with having fleas in your home is the potential for bites.
 Flea bites are not only irritating for both people and pets, but they can also transmit disease and create serious allergic reactions.
-This happens when an infected flea uses its proboscis (a tiny needle-like mouthpart) to pierce your skin.
-It then sucks your blood and releases its diseased saliva back into your bloodstream.
+This happens when an infected flea uses its proboscis (a tiny needle-like mouthpart) to pierce human skin.
+It then sucks the blood and releases its diseased saliva back into your bloodstream.

 Common symptoms of flea bites:

 A discolored ring or halo around the bite

 More severe symptoms:

 Allergic reactions such as hives, shortness of breath and swelling